 - 204 Naloxone kits were distributed to the public by pharmacies.

-- There were almost the same number of overdoses reported in people ages 35-44 as there were in people between 55 and 64.
+- There was almost the same number of overdoses reported in people ages 35-44 as there was in people between 55 and 64.

 - The largest number of overdoses were in people between 25 and 34 years old.

 - Maricopa County experienced the highest number of overdoses, with many more in surrounding counties.

 Though these numbers are alarming, one statistic particularly stands out.
 During that brief period of just a few weeks, there were 52 Arizona babies born with possible drug-related withdrawal symptoms.

 Babies are exposed to opioids through the placenta, so they’re born with a chemical dependence.
 Innocent babies suffer excruciating pain from withdrawal.
 When a baby is born dependent on opioids, he or she experiences vomiting, sweating, and diarrhea.

 Arizona’s opioid problem is compounded by the presence of counterfeit drugs with deadly ingredients that have hit the streets.
 Fentanyl is a painkiller 50 times stronger than heroin.
 Users may think they’re taking Xanax or opioids and end up taking a sedative that can kill them in just one dose.
 Earlier this year, Arizona authorities said counterfeit OxyContin pills led to 32 deaths in the metro Phoenix area alone.

 Fentanyl-laced pills are produced mostly by regional drug cartels.
 The drug is cheap to produce and easy to access.
 Pill presses used by the cartels can make thousands of doses at once.
 Fentanyl is prescribed for cancer patients who have built up a tolerance to other painkillers and is tightly regulated in the United States.